 Not quite the area where young Akari called Takaki but the phones are very similar.
 Always the green phone.
 Wonder if there's a story behind the phone's colour?

-Here was the entrance to Yoyogi Hachiman Temple, one of the places they ran through.
+Here was the entrance to Yoyogi Hachiman Shrine, one of the places they ran through.

 Didn't exactly capture the same angle but these were the stairs that appeared in the movie.
 Should have been from the other side.